rohini420/git_experiments/squashing_scenario/README.md

-# Git Squash Experiment - Step by Step Guide
+# Git Squash Experiment - Step by Step

 This guide walks you through a complete Git squash experiment, demonstrating how to combine multiple commits into a single commit using interactive rebase.